fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - 1.
 Add Branching Logic
 	  - Click "Add Branching Logic" to add a rule.
 Please note that in order to associate branching with a question in your survey, the question must first have a question identifier.
 To learn how to add an identifier, refer to the Identifier section in the manual.

-Every branching logic condition has a quality that will execute when a block has been satisifed.
+Every branching logic condition has a quality that will execute when a block has been satisfied.
 There are 11 choices available to help better farther assist you in customizing your survey to your specific needs.

 .. figure:: ../../resources/editor/choices_logic.png
 	:align: center